slobodin/software-renderer/README.md

 * client-tk/ - project for library testing.
 * example-1/ - project, that shows renderer features.
-* example-2/ - example of affine texture mapping, flat shading and movable point light.
+* example-2/ - example of texture mapping, flat shading and movable point light.
 * example-3/ - example of terrain rendering.
 * renderer/ - main part: renderer code, that compiles into static library.
 * resources/ - some mesh data and renderer config files (with .yaml extention).